scssyworks/rollup-boilerplate/README.md

 # Contribution

-Rollup boilerplate does not have a major release yet.
+Rollup boilerplate does not have any major releases yet.
 We need your contribution to make it better.
 Please email at <a href="mailto:contactsachinsingh@gmail.com">contactsachinsingh@gmail.com</a> if you want to become a contributor.